NIST vs. ISO –What You Need To Know

 On the other hand, since ISO 27001 requires extensive certification audits, the cost is much higher.
 Organizations must also conduct surveillance audits during the first two years of their ISO cyber standards certification and perform a recertification audit in the third year.

-Which One Is Right For Your Business?
+Which Framework Is Right For Your Organization?

 What's best for your company ultimately relies on its maturity, goals, and unique risk management requirements.